RakshithaKalkura/RakshithaKalkura/README.md

 Here are some ideas to get you started:
 -->
 ## A Quick brief about me.
-- 🔭 I’m working on _machine learning, deep learning, LLM, computer vision,bioinformatics and data science_. 🤖
+- 🔭 I’m working on _machine learning, deep learning, LLM, computer vision and bioinformatics_. 🤖
-- 🤝 I would love to work with anyone to pursue enthralling projects. 🤩
 - 📫 How to reach me: You can connect me on [<img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" />](https://www.linkedin.com/in/rakshitha-k-)
 - 📩 You can also reach me through my email - rakshithakalkura837@gmail.com